Outcome-Driven Reinforcement Learning via Variational Inference: Introduction

 Reinforcement learning (RL) provides an appealing formalism for automated learning of behavioral skills, but requires considerable care and manual design to use in practice.
 One particularly delicate decision is the design of the reward function, which has a significant impact on the resulting policy but is largely heuristic in practice, often lacks theoretical grounding, can make effective learning difficult, and may lead to reward mis-specification.

 To avoid these shortcomings, we propose to circumvent the process of manually specifying a reward function altogether: Instead of framing the reinforcement learning problem as finding a policy that maximizes a heuristically-defined reward function, we express it probabilistically, as inferring a state--action trajectory distribution conditioned on a desired future outcome.
-From this inference problem, we derive a tractable variational objective, an off-policy temporal-difference algorithm that provides a shaping-like effect for effective learning, as well as a reward function that captures the semantics of the underlying decision problem and facilitates effective learning.
+By building off of prior work on probabilistic perspectives on RL~\citep{Fellows2019Virel,kappen2012pgm,rawlik2013soc,toussaint2009soc,toussaint2006probabilistic,ziebart2008maxent} and goal-directed RL in particular~\citep{attias2003planning,choi2021variational,hoffman2009expectation,toussaint06probabilisticinference}, we derive a tractable variational objective, an temporal-difference algorithm that provides a shaping-like effect for effective learning, as well as a reward function that captures the semantics of the underlying decision problem and facilitates effective learning.

-We demonstrate that the temporal-difference algorithm, Outcome-Driven Actor--Critic (\odac), is applicable to complex, high-dimensional continuous control tasks over finite and infinite horizons and has desirable theoretical and empirical properties.
-We show that in tabular settings, \odac is guaranteed to converge to an optimal policy, and that in non-tabular settings with linear Gaussian transition dynamics, the derived optimization objective is convex in the policy, facilitating easier learning.
-In high-dimensional and non-linear domains, our method can be combined with deep neural network function approximators to yield a deep reinforcement learning method that does not require manual specification of rewards, and leads to good performance on a range of benchmark tasks. \Cref{fig:heatmaps} shows the shaping-like effect under the proposed framework in a discrete state space.
+We demonstrate that unlike prior works that proposed inference methods for finding policies that achieve desired outcomes~\citep{attias2003planning,fu2018vice,hoffman2009expectation,toussaint06probabilisticinference}, the resulting algorithm, Outcome-Driven Actor--Critic (\odac), is amenable to off-policy learning and applicable to complex, high-dimensional continuous control tasks over finite and infinite horizons.
+The resulting variational algorithm can be interpreted as an automatic shaping method, where each iteration learns a reward function that automatically provides dense rewards, as we visualize in \Cref{fig:heatmaps}.
+In tabular settings, \odac is guaranteed to converge to an optimal policy, and in non-tabular settings with linear Gaussian transition dynamics, the derived optimization objective is convex in the policy, facilitating easier learning.
+In high-dimensional and non-linear domains, our method can be combined with deep neural network function approximators to yield a deep reinforcement learning method that does not require manual specification of rewards, and leads to good performance on a range of benchmark tasks.